isomerpages/mlaw-corp/_covid19/16-Loans_by_banks_and_finance_companies_to_Singapore_SMEs.md

 * However, under the Act read with the Regulations, after the debtor serves the Notification for Relief, the creditor is <b><u>not</u> permitted to</b>:

-  * **Increase any charges or interest rate payable under the contract unless such increase (i) is specified in the contract; (ii) is calculated by reference to a formula (e.g. a reference rate) in the contract; (iii) relates to expenses reasonably incurred by the creditor in the ordinary course of business; or (iv) is further agreed to by the debtor. **
+  * <b>Increase any charges or interest rate payable under the contract unless such increase (i) is specified in the contract; (ii) is calculated by reference to a formula (e.g. a reference rate) in the contract; (iii) relates to expenses reasonably incurred by the creditor in the ordinary course of business; or (iv) is further agreed to by the debtor.</b>

-  * **Impose new charges except with the further agreement of the debtor. **
+  * <b>Impose new charges except with the further agreement of the debtor.</b>

 * The table below illustrates when an increase in interest rate or charges, or an imposition of new charges or interest, is or is not permitted.